-The Gruttenhütte hut (1,620 metres above sea level) is a popular mountain refuge hut and day trip destination in the Kaiser Mountains at the foot of the Ellmauer Halt, Tirol.
+The Gruttenhütte (1,620 metres) is a popular mountain refuge and day trip destination in the Kaiser Mountains at the foot of the Ellmauer Halt, Tirol.

-Popular mountain refuge hut below the Ellmauer Halt
+Popular mountain refuge below the Ellmauer Halt mountain

-The sunny southern side of the Wilder Kaiser Mountain was chosen by the Gruttenhütte hut as its location.
-Rather more, chosen by its creators from the "Turner-Alpen-Kränzchen" Section.
+The sunny southern side of the Wilder Kaiser mountain was chosen by the Gruttenhütte hut as its location.
+Rather more, chosen by its creators from the "Turner-Alpen-Kränzchen" division.
 It is located at 1,620 metres above sea level, making it the highest mountain refuge hut in the Kaiser Region.
 It was opened in 1900 and inspired visitors back then with its comfort, spaciousness and magnificent views.
-On clear days you can even see as far as the Großvenediger.
-It has been extended many times, including the addition of a separate bunkhouse and now forms an impressive ensemble of buildings.
-The Klamml via Ferrate lies between the Grutten Hut and the Gaudeamus Hut.
-The Jubiläumssteig (Jubilee Climb) through „Wilde Gschloß“ is also accessible from here.
-This climbing route was equipped with fixed climbing aids by the former Grutten Hut proprietor, Hans Eisenmann.
+On clear days you can even see as far as the Großvenediger, one of Austria's highest peaks.
+The hut has been extended many times, including the addition of a separate bunkhouse, and now forms an impressive ensemble of buildings.
+The Klamml via ferrata lies between the Gruttenhütte and the Gaudeamushütte.
+The Jubiläumssteig (Jubilee Climb) through Wildes Gschloß is also accessible from here.
+This climbing route was equipped with fixed climbing aids by the former owner of the Gruttenhütte, Hans Eisenmann.

-From Wochenbrunner Alm take the signposted Hüttenweg – Hut Trail (ca. 1.5 hours); from Ellmau or Scheffau via the Riedl hut and the track to the hut (ca. 2.5 hours); from Going via the Gaudeamus Hut and Klamml (ca. 3 hours).
+From Wochenbrunner Alm take the signposted Hüttenweg trail (1.5 hours); from Ellmau or Scheffau via the Riedlhütte and the track to the hut (2.5 hours); from Going via the Gaudeamushütte and Klamml (3 hours).

 Walks and hikes in the area (walking time to summit)